FREE Shipping on orders over $899

 • Research the properties of various herbs.

-• Read books, trusted blogs, and scientific studies on herbalism.
+• Read books, reliable blogs, and scientific studies on herbal medicine.

 • Familiarize yourself with possible interactions and contraindications.

-• Occasionally replace coffee with herbal infusions and teas.
+• Occasionally replace coffee with herbal teas and infusions.

-• Try blends like chamomile, mint, or ginger for different purposes.
+• Try blends like chamomile, peppermint, or ginger for different purposes.

 3. Cooking with Medicinal Herbs: